kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+### Day 73: August 21, 2020

+**Today's Progress**: I worked on the libsys api project.
+I added try-catch hadling errors to the routes and went back on the frontend (I have some things I'd like to change), I also started a course on MongoDB on Udemy.

+**Thoughts**: I just need to take a break for a couple of hours or a day I don't know ..

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/libsys-api/commit/a35f682c67261593a8bcf4956ee135faaa3862e6)

+---

 ### Day 72: August 20, 2020

 **Today's Progress**: I worked on the libsys api project.
 I worked on the author routes and changed the its model a bit.